ahhreggi/lighthouse-web-notes/Week_3/Day_4/security_rest.md

 #### Nested Resources

-You may need to access a nested resources.
-For example, you need to create a new comment.
+You may need to access nested resources.
+For example, when you need to create a new comment:

 | Action               | http verb | end point                  |
 | -------------------- | --------- | -------------------------- |